 Shown by the graph on the right, are the County's Tax & Assessment revenues.
 This revenue is derived from the levy of taxes on real property and personal tangible property.
 Examples of taxes are real property taxes, personal property taxes, and motor vehicle taxes.
-The taxes have increased each year due to voted mill levies and also as a result of growth in the County.
+For FY15, taxes increased slightly due to the release of protested taxes, even with a decrease in taxable value and the termination of the fairgrounds construction levy.